willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.md

 uhoh('my stuff', fireAllMissiles());
 ```

-Whenever you call a function, the arguments are always evaluated *first*, and then they are passed to the body of the function—regardless of whether the function body even refers to every argument it’s given.
+Whenever you call a function, the arguments are always evaluated *first*, and then they are passed to the body of the function---regardless of whether the function body even refers to every argument it’s given.

 A term that is frequently used alongside "non-strict" is "lazy".
 Laziness is a way to *implement* non-strictness.
 In a lazy language, all expressions are implicitly replaced by zero-argument functions that *return* the expression’s value, called a "thunk":